 When and where to look:

-Like the Eta Aquariid meteor shower (the names Eta and Delta are just given to tell the two apart) The Southern Delta Aquariid meteor shower seems to emerge from the constellation of Aquarius.
-This means they will appear to emanate from a point high in the north eastern sky.
+The Southern delta-Aquarids Meteor Shower appears to radiate from the constellation of Aquarius.
+This means the meteors will appear to emanate from a point high in the north eastern sky.

 What is a meteor shower?